 In this work, I celebrate this beautiful if fleeting bloom, along with other properties and symbolic meanings of the fragile flower.
 Poppies have been associated with spring fields and life since antiquity, so too their narcotic properties.
 They symbolize fertility and life, dream states and death.
 Since WWI red poppies have been worn in English speaking countries to honor veterans.
 Trade in the products of the poppy were at the center of the colonial Opium wars in China.
 Today, in Afghanistan, and around the world, farmers uproot food crops to plant opium poppies to survive. ( for more click here)

-On-site ethnographers will explore the making of the work and talk to participants.
-Later, they will follow up with them to see how the scattered artworks have taken root int their lives.
+On-site ethnographers explored the making of the work with participants.
+Later, I will follow up wit to see how the scattered artworks have taken root int their lives.
 When someone contemplates the piece they hang in their living room, does the original painting persists as an after-image?
 Does that memory reactivate thoughts about "one and many" ?